Welcome! I'm so glad you’re here.

 My Book: The Art of Feeling at Home

-I am thrilled to share that my book, The Art of Feeling at Home, will soon be published and translated into Hebrew.
 This practical guide accompanies readers on their personal hero’s journey a process of emotional and mental healing following trauma.
 It blends mindfulness, creativity, and compassion, offering tools for processing pain and fostering renewal.

 For therapists and practitioners, the book provides innovative methods and creative tools to support clients’ healing journeys.
 For all readers, it’s an invitation to rediscover a sense of home within a deeper connection to yourself and the world around you.